saveourtool/diktat/info/guide/guide-chapter-4.md

 Kotlin is declared as a null-safe programming language.
 However, to achieve compatibility with Java, it still supports nullable types.

 ### <a name="s4.3.1"></a> Recommendation 4.3.1: Avoid declaring variables with nullable types, especially from Kotlin stdlib.
-To avoid `NullPointerException` and help compiler to prevent Null Poniter Exceptions, avoid using nullable types (with `?` symbol).
+To avoid `NullPointerException` and help the compiler prevent Null Pointer Exceptions, avoid using nullable types (with `?` symbol).

 **Invalid example**:
 ```kotlin